datateknik-lth/datateknik-lth/master/cprog-EDAA25/answers/week2.md

-1. Arrays as parameters are changed to pointers to save data.
-What this means, however, is that whenever passing an array to a function, the function could theoretically change the array since it's not passed by value.
+1. Whenever passing an array to a function, the function could theoretically change the array since it's not passed by value.
+    Instead of copying the whole array every time we call the function it is more efficient to pass a pointer.

 1. Matrices are stored in the same way as an array.
 The first block denotes the amount of rows, the second the stepsize between them.
 Meaning that if we